 3.Add a turbo smooth modifier, which gives you many more options for creating smooth surfaces.
-Once you have a decent looking chair shape, add a material to it that has some kind of texture applied to it so that it doesn’t look like a shiny plastic toy (unless that’s what you’re going for).
+Once you have a decent looking chair shape, add a material to it that has some kind of texture applied to it so that it does not look like a shiny plastic toy (unless that is what you are going for).

 Set the shininess and reflection level of the material so that it looks like real wood or metal or whatever material your chair is supposed to be made out of.